 What is Send to Amazon?

 It used to be that preparing our shipments for Amazon would take us most of a day and multiple people…now it’s easy as: the products are ready to ship, we put them into the box, and check them in.
 And as soon as the box is full, we ship it.
+Piece of cake.

-Four benefits of using Send to Amazon
+Three benefits of using Send to Amazon

-1. Create reusable case pack templates
+1. Save time by creating reusable case pack templates

 We actually manufacture products on site in response to customer demand.
 So as people buy things, we make more of them to ship up to Amazon.
 And over the course of a week, it means we might be making 150 or 200 different SKUs to ship to Amazon.
 And with the [Send] to Amazon process, it becomes possible for us, as we make things, to stick them in the box and know that we’re not going to have to pull them out again later and recount them to divvy them up.
 We can just put things in the box as we complete them.
 And then as soon as we get to the point in the day where we want to ship it, we close it up and send it.
 And that’s a huge, huge labor savings for us.

-Get started with Send to Amazon workflow
+Get started with the Send to Amazon workflow